 During your graduation quarter, you are required to submit your thesis, dissertation, MBA report, JAP or capstone to Thesis Processing for review.
 We highly recommend watching the thesis brief as the first step in the process.
 In fact, in-person brief attendance is a requirement for all resident students during their graduation quarter.
-Watch the brief for March graduates here.
-Visit the Submission Process page for a step-by-step guide to processing your thesis that includes recommended timelines.
+Briefs for September graduates have been held; watch the video here.
+Also, visit the Submission Process page for a step-by-step guide to processing your thesis that includes recommended timelines.

 |Templates + Forms||Distribution Statements||Citation Styles|

 Wireless / offsite students

 Access your thesis SharePoint site via NPS Cloudlab at https://cloudlab.nps.edu/.
 Choose the HTML access option, then click the SOF icon to connect to the NPS environment.